redis/redis-doc/commands/scan.md

 The _type_ argument is the same string name that the `TYPE` command returns.
 Note a quirk where some Redis types, such as GeoHashes, HyperLogLogs, Bitmaps, and Bitfields, may internally be implemented using other Redis types, such as a string or zset, so can't be distinguished from other keys of that same type by `SCAN`.
-For example, a sorted set and and a geospatial index:
+For example, a sorted set and a geospatial index:

 ```
 redis> GEOADD geokey 0 0 value